 - “We have a proven management team.”
 If the entrepreneur and team were that proven, they probably would be funding others rather than asking for money.
 Truly proven in an investor’s eye is a team that has both failed and succeeded at least once, with success meaning 10x or more return to investors.

 - “A world-class CEO will be joining us after the funding event.”
 It’s easy to get your executive friends to express interest in the huge opportunity you describe, but don’t assume they will actually take the big leap down from their high-paying job to the meager salary you can offer.
-Rest assured the investor will ask for names, and place some calls.
+Rest assured that the investor will ask for names and place some calls.
 Hedges here by your candidates will definitely kill the deal.

 - “We have strong interest from a major customer.”
 The mention of unsigned contracts normally takes away more credibility than it adds.
 You can counter this position by bringing the interested party to the meeting for support, or at least showing a Letter of Intent (LOI).
-Otherwise talk about paying customers only.
+Otherwise, talk about paying customers only.

 I highly recommend that you screen your business plan and your executive presentation carefully for variations on any of these statements, and remove them.
 Your integrity and honesty are you best assets, so don’t jeopardize them with common over-statements, even if your intent is virtuous.